Lucretius/vault_raft_snapshot_agent/README.md

 - `accountName` **(required)** - the account name of the storage account
 - `accountKey` **(required)** - the account key of the storage account
 - `containerName` **(required)** - the name of the blob container to write to
+- `cloudDomain` *(default: blob.core.windows.net) - domain of the cloud-service to use

 #### Google Storage